Cognigy/xApps/xapps/stripe-payment/README.md

 # Stripe Payment

 This xApp displays a Stripe Payment component that processes a valid payment behind the scenes without sharing sensitive information with Cognigy.AI.
-As soon as the payment was successfull, Cognigy.AI receives the
+As soon as the payment was successfull, Cognigy.AI receives the payment intent object.

 **Requirements:**

-One must have a Stripe account with a valid `published_secret_key`.
+One must have a Stripe account with a valid public key.
 More information about this can be found here:
 - [Stripe API Authentication](https://docs.stripe.com/api/authentication)

 Moreover, the [Stripe Extension](https://www.cognigy.com/platform/cognigy-marketplace#/extension/stripe) must be installed in order to create a Payment Intent that is used within the xApp.
 Hence, the xApp uses the `amount`, `currency` and `client_secret` of the current user's payment intent in order to provide available payment options.